ryanallen/words-of-my-perfect-teacher/README.md

 Before long, however, he began to doubt the validity of his worldly life.
 Fleeing his father's palace, he sought a more meaningful life, studying under a number of highly regarded masters of philosophy and meditation.
 Such was the sincerity of his quest that he rapidly achieved the highest meditational [accomplishment](#accomplishment)s that these masters could teach him, but he was still not satisfied.
 Despite years of strenuous ascetic practice, he found that none of these systems could take him beyond the limits of [conditioned](#conditioned) existence.
 He decided to continue his search alone, and through his own efforts finally attained [enlightenment](#enlightenment) at present-day Bodh Gayā.
 What he discovered was so profound and vast that at first he was reluctant to reveal it to anyone else, fearing that none would understand it.
 Later however he began teaching, and quickly attracted a large following of disciples, many of whom became highly accomplished in meditation.

 The diversity of people who came to the [Buddha](#buddha) to receive his teaching and practice his path called for a corresponding diversity in the way in which he taught, and different individuals or groups received different instructions appropriate to their respective temperaments and intellectual abilities.
-The teachings that the [Buddha](#buddha) taught during his lifetime can therefore be broadly divided into three categories&mdash;those that were eventually collected together in the Pali Canon and form the basis for what is now known as the Theravada School, emphasizing moral discipline and ethics; the teachings of the [Mahāyāna](#mahāyāna), or [Great [Vehicle](#vehicle)](#great-vehicle), which stress compassion and concern for others; and the [tantric](#tantric) teachings of the [Vajrayāna](#vajrayāna) or [Secret Mantrayāna](#secret-mantrayāna), which use an enormous variety of skillful methods to bring about profound realization in a relatively short time.
+The teachings that the [Buddha](#buddha) taught during his lifetime can therefore be broadly divided into three categories&mdash;those that were eventually collected together in the Pali Canon and form the basis for what is now known as the Theravada School, emphasizing moral discipline and ethics; the teachings of the [Mahāyāna](#mahāyāna), or [Great Vehicle](#great-vehicle), which stress compassion and concern for others; and the [tantric](#tantric) teachings of the [Vajrayāna](#vajrayāna) or [Secret Mantrayāna](#secret-mantrayāna), which use an enormous variety of skillful methods to bring about profound realization in a relatively short time.
 The latter were given by the [Buddha](#buddha) himself only on a limited scale, but he predicted that they would be spread in this world by other enlightened beings, who would appear later.
 This is why the [Vajrayāna](#vajrayāna) is no less a Buddhist teaching than the other two schools, even though it was not widely taught in the [Buddha](#buddha)'s lifetime.

 After his death the differences between the various teachings that he had given became more rigidly apparent as different schools and traditions took shape.
 The present Theravada tradition, for example, has its [beginning](#beginning)s in a group of the [Buddha](#buddha)'s disciples which later divided into eighteen schools.
 The [Mahāyāna](#mahāyāna) similarly diversified into a number of traditions, each with their own subtly individual philosophical differences.
 The same is true for the [Vajrayāna](#vajrayāna), in which there is an immense variety of practices, many of which were originally taught only to a single individual.